Quantum Assemblage Tomography

-We first analyze assemblages from mixing the maximally entangled state $\vert\Phi^{+}\rangle$ with white noise, resulting in isotropic states $\rho_\nu = \nu\vert \Phi^{+}\rangle\langle \Phi^{+}\vert + (1-\nu)\mathbb{I}/4$.
-With an average detection efficiency $\epsilon=0.7$ and moderate noise $\nu=0.8$, we study the assemblages across various detector biases.
-Models M1, M2, and M3 have free parameters $p=27$, $30$, and $33$, respectively.
-We also consider a “naive” (non-quantum) model M0, where each observation in $\mathbb{D}$ is treated independently under a multinomial distribution ($p=54$); using a fully over-parametrized model serves as a baseline for worst-case performance.
+Since there are three possible measurement choices (i.e., $m=3$), models M1, M2, and M3 have $p=27$, $30$, and $33$ free parameters, respectively.
+We also consider a “naive” (nonquantum) model M0, where each observation in $\mathbb{D}$ is treated independently under a multinomial distribution ($p=54$); using a fully overparametrized model serves as a baseline for worst-case performance.

-We show in Fig.~\ref{fig:werner_results}(a) the $\Delta\mathrm{AIC}$ values for these four models across different loss scenarios.
-In ideal conditions ($s=0$, $\eta \ll 1$), the simplest model performs well.
-As these parameters increase, M2 is only preferable in very low bias conditions ($\eta<0.01$), whereas M3 generally minimizes information loss with respect to the ground truth.
-Fig.~\ref{fig:werner_results}(b) shows that assemblage fidelity is less sensitive but broadly correlates with $\Delta\mathrm{AIC}$ trends.
+First, we analyze state assemblages arising from isotropic states $\rho_\nu = \nu\vert \Phi^{+}\rangle\langle \Phi^{+}\vert + (1-\nu)\mathbb{I}/4$ with moderate noise $\nu=0.8$ and mean detector efficiency of $\epsilon=0.7$.
+We simulate different detector bias scenarios, both without setting-dependent effects ($s=0$) and with small variance in $\epsilon_x$ ($s=0.03$).
+Fig.~\ref{fig:werner_results} shows that under idealized conditions ($s=0$, $\eta \ll 1$) the simplest model performs well.
+As both detector bias and variance increase, M2 is only preferable in very low bias conditions ($\eta<0.01$), whereas M3 generally minimizes information loss with respect to the ground truth.